 - In the Finder app, click Applications > Utilities > Activity Monitor > then click the Memory tab

 - You’ll see the processes listed in order of how much memory they’re using

 - Depending on how you use your computer, it’s likely that your preferred web browser app is using a lot of your memory and slowing your system down

-If you have web browsers or tabs open that you are no longer using, close them, because they will slow your system down.
+If you have web browsers or tabs open that you are no longer using, close them to free up RAM and speed up your system.

-Each app you have in the Dock requires data that draws from your system’s resources so it can be accessed faster than finding it in a ‘Finder’ window.
+Each app you have in the Dock requires data that draws from your system’s resources so it can be accessed faster than from the Finder window.
 If your system is at the edge of its limitations, this is a quick way to give it a little more breathing room.
 If you open System Preferences > Dock, you can also uncheck the Animate opening applications and Automatically hide and show the Dock to further limit the amount of RAM the Dock uses.

-Here’s how to see how much memory is in your Mac if you’re using OS X® Sierra:
+You may just not have enough storage for the apps and programs you use.
+Here’s how to see how much memory is in your Mac if you’re using macOS® Sierra: